yvespollah/Xv6-Project/README.md

   - This is similar to `nice`, but allows the user to adjust the priority of a process that is already running.

 ### **4. User Programs**
-Developed user-level programs for managing users, groups, and permissions:
+Developed user-level programs for managing users, groups,permissions, creating nwe process using dprog or spawn and also others user program for our different systemcall:

 #### **`getty`**
 - First program executed after boot.